“The best way to find out if you can trust somebody is to trust them.”

 The truth is, micromanagement is deeply myopic.

 It keeps the spotlight fixed on the leader—our preferences, our control, our fingerprints on every project.
 But leadership isn’t supposed to be about us.
-The point isn’t to create work that reflects our tastes—it’s to build teams that are empowered to create work no one of us could accomplish alone.
+The point isn’t to create work that reflects our tastes—it’s to build teams that create work none of us could pull off alone.

 When trust is missing, people play it safe.

 But when trust is present—when it’s practiced and reinforced—something remarkable happens.
-People stop guessing what the leader will approve and start bringing their best, boldest ideas to the table.
-They work with more joy, more pride, and more innovation.
+People stop trying to guess what the boss wants and start bringing their best, boldest ideas.
+They work with more joy, more pride, more creativity.
 They create things they actually want to sign their names to.

-And here’s the part we often overlook: the more we extend trust, the more we earn it back.
-When we give people space to lead, to decide, to own their work, they repay us with commitment, creativity, and accountability.
+And here’s the part we often forget: trust multiplies.
+The more you extend it, the more you earn it back.
+Give people space to decide, to own, to lead—and they repay you with commitment, creativity, and accountability.

 Why trust breaks the math